Aman-Kaushik-20/MCQ-Generator-Genai-Project/README.md

-# MCQs Generator Application with Langchain
+# MCQ Generator Application With Langchain

-This project is a Streamlit-based web application designed to generate and evaluate multiple-choice questions (MCQs) using Langchain.
-The application accepts PDF or text files and generates MCQs based on the input content.
+This project is a Streamlit-based web application designed to generate multiple choice questions (MCQs) using Langchain and OpenAI's GPT-3.5-turbo model.
+The application reads text from uploaded files, generates MCQs based on the text, and evaluates the complexity of the generated questions.

 ![image](https://github.com/Aman-Kaushik-20/MCQ-Generator-Genai-Project/assets/143441723/533bf58d-ed87-440b-bc65-417afe53845f)

 ## Table of Contents